SPAIN – Balearic Islands – The Trip

 Formentera.
 The smallest island is flat and sandy with magnificent, unspoilt beaches.
 It is perfect for cycling, walking, snorkelling and sailing.

-I arrived about 6pm and decided to sleep in the airport on the soft rubber of an indoor playground near the only electrical plug on the entire landside part of the airport.
+I arrived at about 6 pm and decided to sleep in the airport on the soft rubber of an indoor playground near the only electrical plug on the entire landside part of the airport.
 There were 10 others with the same idea.

-Spanish airports are notably deficient in the basics like plugs, restaurants and bathrooms in landside.
+Spanish airports are notably deficient in the basics like plugs, restaurants and bathrooms on the landside.
 Things improve airside.

 MAJORCA

 From the Palma Airport, I took the airport bus (5E) into the city getting off at the closest point to the scooter rental shop.
-I had specifically asked for a phone holder, but the owner had a one-tract mind unable to understand.
+I had specifically asked for a phone holder, but the owner had a one-tract mind and was unable to understand.
 As it turns out, his life involves only driving from his home and shop using the same 1km route.
-I doubt that he could navigate the old city of Palma, even on a scooter.
+I doubt he could navigate the old city of Palma, even on a scooter.
 All he says is “Don’t go to the east, see the mountains, follow the signs.”
 What a joke.
-I ended up checking Google Maps 5-25 times for each site I wanted to visit and probably drove 150kms basically lost.
+I ended up checking Google Maps 5-25 times for each site I wanted to visit and probably drove 150 km lost.
 The key was to check your route at every roundabout – or in Palma, at every corner sometimes.
-Signs were only of value to find towns (unless you wanted to find a hotel, always well signed).
+Signs were only of value to find towns (unless you wanted to find a hotel, always well-signed).
 No individual sites had any signs.

 It took me at least 45 minutes to find my way out of Palma having checked Google Maps at least 20 times.
 The issue with GM is you lose scale and the map is always upright irrelevant of direction.